 Pacific Whale Foundation – Molokini and Turtle Arches Snorkel

-Pacific Whale Foundation offers a Molokini snorkeling tour that is more than just another Maui snorkeling trip.
-It’s also an opportunity to learn about the eco-environmental efforts that are underway to protect the most valuable resource Maui has, its ocean residents.
-Pacific Whale Foundation is known as the environmental leaders in the State in Hawaii and worthy stewards of our reefs, marine life and ocean.
+Pacific Whale Foundation offers a unique Molokini snorkeling tour that is more than just another Maui snorkeling trip.
+It’s also an opportunity to learn about the preservation efforts that are underway to protect the most valuable resource Maui has, its ocean residents.
+In the island activity business, Pacific Whale Foundation is known as the environmental leaders in the State of Hawaii and are worthy stewards of our reefs, marine life and ocean.
+Its great for families with children under 12 as we offer 1 child 12 and under free per paying adult.

 Bring a towel and sunscreen.
 It is a good idea to know how to swim.